Ricin: Therapeutic applications

-Although no approved therapeutics are currently based on ricin, it does have the potential to be used in the treatment of tumors, as a "magic bullet" to destroy targeted cells.
+Although no approved therapeutics are based on ricin, it does have the potential to be used in the treatment of tumors to destroy targeted cells.
 Because ricin is a protein, it can be linked to a monoclonal antibody to target cancerous cells recognized by the antibody.
 The major problem with ricin is that its native internalization sequences are distributed throughout the protein.
 If any of these native internalization sequences are present in a therapeutic agent, the drug will be internalized by, and kill, untargeted non-tumorous cells as well as targeted cancerous cells.

 Modifying ricin may sufficiently lessen the likelihood that the ricin component of these immunotoxins will cause the wrong cells to internalize it, while still retaining its cell-killing activity when it is internalized by the targeted cells.
 However, bacterial toxins, such as diphtheria toxin, which is used in denileukin diftitox, an FDA-approved treatment for leukemia and lymphoma, have proven to be more practical.
 A promising approach for ricin is to use the non-toxic B subunit (a lectin) as a vehicle for delivering antigens into cells, thus greatly increasing their immunogenicity.
 Use of ricin as an adjuvant has potential implications for developing mucosal vaccines.